epsilon537/boxlambda/docs/installation/installation.md

 #### Building and Flashing Bootloader

-Application images and filesystems can be loaded, but the bootloader has to be flashed onto the target (although you can use GDB to load the bootloader into RAM without flashing).
+Application images and file systems can be loaded, but the bootloader has to be flashed onto the target (although you can use GDB to load the bootloader into RAM without flashing).

 The following instructions show how to build and flash the bootloader: